-1. Vision 2
+1. Vision and Values 2

-Our values 2

-Aims 3
+1. Vision and Values 3

 2. Legislation and guidance 3

-3. Definitions and scope 4
+3. Scope 4

 4. Roles and responsibilities 4

-5. Principles for investigation 5
+4. Roles and responsibilities 5.
+Principles for investigation 5

 6. Stages of complaint (not complaints against the trust, CEO or trustees)

-7. Complaints about the trust, CEO or trustees 9
+7. Complaints about the trust, CEO or directors g

 8. Referring complaints on completion of the school and trust procedures 10

-9. Persistent complaints 10
+9. Unreasonable and persistent complaints

-10. Record-keeping and confidentiality
+10. Record-keeping and confidentiality 13

-11. Learning lessons 12
+11. Learning lessons 13

 12. Monitoring arrangements

-13. Links with other policies 13
+13. Links with other policies 14

-1. Vision
+1. Vision and Values

 Our vision has been developed to enable the coming together of like-minded Primary Schools in Dudley - schools that are separate, discrete elements that choose to coalesce as a cohesive whole to speak with one shared voice in education within the Borough of Dudley.
-Each person in these school communities, children, and adults alike, are also elements in bringing to fruition aeducation that enables their own flourishing and that of others.
+Each person in these school communities, children, and adults alike, are also elements in bringing to fruition an education that enables their own flourishing and that of others.
 They are unique individuals, each with their own agency and characteristics, but who have an exponential effect when working together with a shared vision and purpose.